AdobeDocs/analytics.en/help/import/data-sources/overview.md

 **Full processing data sources** are no longer offered as a data source type as of 25 March 2021.
 See the [End-of-life announcement](full-processing-eol.md) for more information.

-Adobe also offers the [Data sources API](https://developer.adobe.com/analytics-apis/docs/1.4/guides/data-sources/), which provides the ability to create data sources and upload data without using the product UI or an FTP location.
+Adobe also offers the [Data sources API](https://developer.adobe.com/analytics-apis/docs/1.4/guides/data-sources/), which allows you to create data sources and upload data without using the product UI or an FTP location.

 ## Next steps